 This information is supplied with the understanding that no discrimination is intended and no endorsement by the Clemson University Cooperative Extension Service is implied.
 Common names of pesticides are given as a convenience and are neither an endorsement nor guarantee of the product nor a suggestion that similar products are not effective.
-Use pesticides only according to directions on the label.
-Follow all directions, precautions and restrictions that are listed.
+Use pesticides only according to the directions on the label.
+Follow all directions, precautions, and restrictions that are listed.
 (New, 9/99)

 The Clemson University Cooperative Extension Service